manni8436/Legend-of-the-Greek-Gods/README.md

 Balsamiq was used in the initial design process to make wireframes.

 #### Firefox Developer Tools:
-Firefox Developer Tools was used for trouble shooting and trying new visual changes without it affect the current code already created.
+Firefox Developer Tools was used for trouble shooting and trying new visual changes without it affecting the current code already created.

 ## DEPLOYMENT: